5G-MAG/rt-mbs-examples/express-mock-media-server/Readme.md

 ## Introduction

-This project provides a very simple HTTP server that implements a simple set of object downloads with varying redirections.
+This project provides a very simple HTTP server that implements a basic set of object downloads with varying redirections.

 This server is intended to be used for development when static responses are enough to implement or test a new feature.